velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 >  (linux/arm64).
 For linux/amd64 architecture, specify them in the "platform"
 > field in the docker compose file.

-Once the containers are running, bring up akhq using the url http://localhost:8081/ in the browser.
-Navigate to _Topics > Create a topic_ and create topic the "user.Updates".

 Open the command window and create a Kafka topic using the command:

 ```